thesteve0/postgres-appdev/README.md

 It has all the spatial extension and embedded R. It is based off of the https://github.com/CrunchyData/crunchy-containers postgres-gis container.

-The goal of this project wass to produce a container that makes it easy and simple for application developers to get started with PostgreSQL using containers.This is a non-supported, not intended for production release.
+The goal of this project was to produce a container that makes it easy and simple for application developers to get started with PostgreSQL using containers.This is a non-supported, not intended for production release.

 You can set the following environment variables with the `docker run -e` command: